 Keeping the ceilings and fireplace surrounds white really makes them stand out against the dark walls.
 I love the idea of painting every part of a built in bookcase the same colour, allowing them to seamlessly blend into the room whilst showing off the books and accessories on the shelves.

 Plants and natural wood elements really stand out against the dark walls.
 I think to make this look work you really need to have large windows or a great source of natural light so that the room doesn’t feel too oppressive.
-If your windows don’t currently let in much light, you might want to search for your local window company.
-For example, people in Austin might look for replacement windows austin area.
-They may be able to install a more effective glass, which could improve the appearance of your windows.

 The great thing about black or dark walls is that any artwork you put on them really stands out – almost like hanging it on a white wall.
 And you can be really daring and adventurous with the colours you use because nearly everything goes with black.
 I’m a big fan of excessive house plants and whilst I love the light bohemian look of greenery against white walls I have to say those dark walls really show the plants off well.